FOREX-Euro resilient, pins hopes on EU deal

 Support for the euro looms at the 100-week moving average at $1.3658, then $1.3621 -- a 38.2 percent retracement of the euro's October rally, and eventually a spike low on Sept.
 12 of $1.3495.

-Against the yen, the euro was well bid adding 0.6 percent to 105.936 yen , with Tokyo exporters seen sidelined ahead of the Wednesday EU meeting.
+Against the yen, the euro was well bid adding 0.4 percent at 105.725 yen , with Tokyo exporters seen sidelined ahead of the Wednesday EU meeting.

 "Risk remains relatively well supported, especially if we start thinking of things like another Fed quantitative easing, that'll help keep market focused on a weaker U.S. dollar," said Greg Gibbs, strategist at RBS in Sydney.